-He may have made his first fortune in oil, but he eventually turned to harder stuff– namely, concrete.
+He may have made his first fortune in oil, but he eventually turned to harder stuff– concrete.
 He founded three major concrete companies during his career, and after settling back in Michigan he made good use of his commodity.
-McCourtie hired two expert artisans who excelled in the Mexican folk art known as trabejo rustico, or rough art.
-Trabejo rustico is a variation on a 19th century French craft known as faux bois, both methods using wet cement to mimic real wood in the creation of furniture and small landscape structures.
+McCourtie hired two expert artisans who excelled in the Mexican folk art known as trabajo rustico (or “rough work”.
+Trabejo rustico is a variation on a 19th-century French craft known as faux bois.
+Both methods use wet cement to mimic real wood in the creation of furniture and small landscape structures.

 Pouring and sculpting extensively on the grounds, McCourtie’s artisans–George Cardosa and Ralph Corona–created 17 small bridges, two cement lakes (one for swimming and one for fishing), two large birdhouses (with scores of little bird chambers inside) and two life-size trees that acted as chimneys for McCourtie’s underground garage and rathskeller.

 Know Before You Go

-Two miles west of US Hwy 127, on the north side of US Hwy 12 at Jackson Road
+Two miles west of US Hwy 127, on the north side of US Hwy 12 at Jackson Road.